Rheumatoid Arthritis (RA)

 Extra-articular findings can include rheumatoid nodules, vasculitis causing leg ulcers or mononeuritis multiplex, pleural or pericardial effusions, pulmonary nodules, pulmonary infiltrates or fibrosis, pericarditis, myocarditis, lymphadenopathy, Felty syndrome, Sjögren syndrome, scleromalacia, and episcleritis.

-Take x-rays but diagnose primarily by specific clinical criteria and laboratory test results, including autoantibodies (serum rheumatoid factor and anti-cyclic citrullinated peptide antibody) and acute-cellphase reactants (ESR or C-reactive protein).
+Take x-rays but diagnose primarily by specific clinical criteria and laboratory test results, including autoantibodies (serum rheumatoid factor and anti-cyclic citrullinated peptide antibody) and acute-cell phase reactants (erythrocyte sedimentation rate or C-reactive protein).

-RA decreases life expectancy by 3 to 7 yr (eg, due to GI bleeding, infection, or heart disease) and causes severe disability in 10% of patients.
+RA decreases life expectancy by 3 to 7 years (eg, due to gastrointestinal bleeding, infection, or heart disease) and causes severe disability in 10% of patients.

 Treat almost all patients early and primarily with drugs that modify disease activity.

-Drugs that modify disease activity include traditional DMARDs (particularly methotrexate), biologic agents such as TNF-alpha antagonists or other non-TNF biologic agents, and other drugs that are immunomodulatory, cytotoxic, or immunosuppressive.
+Drugs that modify disease activity include traditional DMARDs (particularly methotrexate), biologic agents such as tumor necrosis factor (TNF)-alpha antagonists or other non-TNF biologic agents, and other drugs that are immunomodulatory, cytotoxic, or immunosuppressive.

 EULAR Recommendations for Cardiovascular Disease Risk Management in Patients with Rheumatoid Arthritis and Other Forms of Inflammatory Joint Disorders (European League Against Rheumatism 2015/2016 Update)